tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

           """

       parameters: Parameters = Parameters()
-      """Extra parameters that can be set via the quality configuration file.
+      """Extra parameters can be set via the quality configuration file.
 If you opt to not use any configuration parameters then please remove the code above."""

       def run(